Architecture Overview

 Each service module is self-contained — the Fibrous service doesn't know about Vesu, and vice versa.
 Cross-service composition happens only in dedicated orchestrators:

-batchservice composes swap + stake + supply + send operationsportfolioservice aggregates data from tokens, staking, and lending services
+batchservice composes swap + stake + supply + borrow + repay + withdraw + send + dca-create + dca-cancel + troves-deposit + troves-withdraw operationsportfolioservice aggregates data from tokens, staking, and lending services

 Tool → Handler → Service (MCP)